Request for Research Proposals

 How To Structure The Proposal

-Research proposals are expected to be concise (approx. 5 pages in total length, excluding budget pages) and contain the following (see attached):
+Research proposals are expected to be concise and targeted to the farmer audience.

 • Cover sheet (provided): proposal overview and budget

-• Contact Information: Name, address phone number, and email address of principal investigator and collaborators
+• Contact information: Name, address, phone number and email address and affiliation of principal investigator and co-investigators.

 • Project title